krakenjs/confit/README.md

 ## Options
 * `basedir` (*String*) - the base directory in which config files can be found.
-* `protocols` (*Object*) - An object containing a mapping of [shortstop](https://github.com/paypal/shortstop) protocols to handler implementations.
+* `protocols` (*Object*) - An object containing a mapping of [shortstop](https://github.com/paypal/shortstop) protocols to either handler implementations or an array or handler implementations.
-This protocols will be used to process the config data prior to registration.
+These protocols will be used to process the config data prior to registration.
+If using an array of handler implementations, each handler is run in series (see [`Multiple handlers` in the shortstop README](https://github.com/krakenjs/shortstop#multiple-handlers)).
 * `defaults` (*String*) - the name of the file containing all default values.
 Defaults to `config.json`.